In Silico Drug Development

 Computational chemistry has an important role to fill in the development of new pharmaceuticals.
 With HPC clusters coupled to the latest developments in algorithms and software, we are able to screen vast libraries of compounds searching for new drug candidates, create in silico models of target proteins, and explore protein-protein interactions crucial for e.g. signaling pathways in cancer cells.

-The research group has been highly successful in using in silico methods for drug development, with several patented drugs already developed, and with a steady stream of high quality publications resulting from the use of the SNIC resources.
+The research group has been highly successful in using in silico methods for drug development, with several patented compounds already developed, and with a steady stream of high quality publications resulting from the use of the SNIC/NAISS resources.
 From recent years’ SNIC allocations, new compounds targeting e.g., the histone acetyl transferase Tip60 have been developed and proven in vivo to hold great promise in the treatment of triple negative breast cancer.
 We have developed new compounds inhibiting the retinoic acid degrading enzyme CYP26B1 that can be used to treat various dermatology conditions with little or no side effects, compounds blocking the extracellular domain of RET kinase involved in thyroid cancer, and molecules targeting the motor kinesin KIF18B playing an important part in cell division and in DNA damage repair.
-Most recently, our use of HPC resources has led to the development of a novel compound to combat the lethal brain tumor glioblastoma multiforme, for which in vivo tests indicate that we may be able to cure the patients completely.
+Most recently, our use of HPC resources has led to the development of a novel series of compounds to combat the lethal brain tumor glioblastoma multiforme, for which in vivo tests indicate that we may be able to cure the patients completely.